jeddeloh/rescript-apollo-client/README.md

 }
 ```

-`"apollo-mode"` automaticaly sprinkles `__typename` throughout our operation definitions, `"-template-tag-*"` is how we tell `graphql-ppx` to wrap every operation with `gql`, and finally the `"extend-*"` allows `reason-apollo-client` to automatically decorate the generated modules with Apollo-specific things like the correct hook for that operation!
+- `"apollo-mode"` automaticaly sprinkles `__typename` throughout our operation definitions
+- `"-template-tag-*"` is how we tell `graphql-ppx` to wrap every operation with `gql`
+- `"extend-*"` allows `reason-apollo-client` to automatically decorate the generated modules with Apollo-specific things like the correct hook for that operation!

 ## Bindings to Javascript Packages